-The Audit Committee comprises of three (3) members, two (2) of whom are not Board members with the remaining one (1) being a Board member.
+The Audit Committee comprises of four (4) members, three (3) of whom are not Board members with the remaining one (1) being a Board member of The Institute.
 The Committee is tasked to assist the Board in fulfilling its fiduciary responsibilities, specifically:

-- To consider the appointment, resignation or dismissal of the external/internal auditors upon conducting the relevant assessments, the audit fee and recommend the same to the Board for approval; - To discuss with the external auditors their Audit Plan before commencement of the audit; - To review the annual financial statements before recommending to the Board for approval; - To discuss issues arising from the audit and any matters the external auditors may wish to discuss; - To review with the external auditors, their audit report and evaluation of the system of internal controls; - To review the adequacy and effectiveness of internal control system based on feedback and reports from the internal and external auditors; - To review the adequacy of scope, competency and resources of the internal audit function and that it has the necessary authority to carry out its work, including recommending the appointment of internal auditors; - To review any related party transaction and conflict of interest situation that may arise within The Institute, including any transaction, procedure, or course of conduct that raises questions on Management and Board integrity: - To carry out such other functions as may be agreed by the AC and the Board;

-- To report to the Board on a periodic basis the activities and work done by the AC, including any recommendations to be made to the Board.
+- To consider the appointment, resignation or dismissal of the external/internal auditors upon conducting the relevant assessments, the audit fee, and recommend the same to the Board for approval: - To discuss with the external auditors their Audit Plan before the commencement of the audit; - To review the annual financial statements before recommending to the Board for approval; - To discuss issues arising from the audit and any matters the external auditors may wish to discuss; - To review with the external auditors their audit report; - To review the adequacy and effectiveness of internal control system based on feedback and reports from the internal and external auditors; - To review the adequacy of the scope, competency, and resources of the internal audit function and that it has the necessary authority to carry out its work, including recommending the appointment of internal auditors: - To review any related party transaction and conflict of interest situation that may arise within The Institute, including any transaction, procedure, or course of conduct that raises questions of Management and Board integrity; - To carry out such other functions as may be agreed by the AC and the Board; - To report to the Board on a periodic basis the activities and work done by the AC, including any recommendations to be made to the Board.
 The AC Chairman or, in his absence, another AC member shall present this report at the Board meeting; and - To manage and review the investigation of whistleblowing cases reported.

-For further information, refer to the Audit Committee report as set out on page 28.
+For further information, refer to the Audit Committee report as set out on page 27.